Pennsylvania

 Major work usually includes larger pipe replacement, difficult-access repairs, or remodel-related plumbing scope.

 These are planning ranges for Allentown-area homeowners, not quotes.
-Actual pricing depends on access, plumbing condition, moisture impact, and the final scope of work.
+Actual pricing depends on access, existing plumbing condition, prior patchwork, and the final scope of work.

 How to prevent bigger plumbing problems